 15 hours funded childcare

-Universal Funding: Every child is eligible for 15 hours of funded childcare from the term after their third birthday.
+All families are entitled to 15 hours of funded childcare from the term after their child’s third birthday.

-Our spaces fill very quickly so we do recommend you enquire as early as possible to ensure you get the sessions and start date you require.
+Our nursery places fill very quickly.
+We recommend enquiring as early as possible to secure the sessions and start date you require.